318097/bubblegum/README.md

 - [ ] Set expiry for JWT
 - [ ] Wrap all controllers in try..catch
 - [ ] Single command to deploy to heroku and netlify
+- [ ] All sessions should logout after password change/reset